jaykungcl/cs50web/README.md

 Network is a twitter-like social network website for making posts and following users.
 This application was built using HTML, Bootstrap, JavaScript, and Django.

+There are many challenging tasks I encountered during the time I worked on the project; buidling my very first RESTful APIs, discovered ways of implementing pagination with JavaScript (Not an instant plug-in) and many more!

-Additional function that I have implemented (other than specification in requirements) was deleting post, add profile picture, edit profile, history/url state push and completely mobile responsive!
+Additional function that I have implemented (other than specification in requirements) was deleting post, add profile picture, edit profile, history/url state push and mobile responsive!

 HarvardX Project Description: https://cs50.harvard.edu/web/2020/projects/4/network/